-La palabra del día: Prenda
+La palabra del día: Fusión

 Online Spanish for Lawyers & Business

-La palabra del día: Peaje
+La palabra del día: Convenir

 Online Spanish for Lawyers & Business

-La palabra del día: Conceder
+La palabra del día: Mercancía

-La palabra del día: Desalojar
+La palabra del día: Habilitación

 Spanish in the City® — Legal & Business Spanish courses for lawyers, bankers, civil servants, diplomats and executives.

-© 2016–2025.
+© 2016–2026.
 All rights reserved.
-Spanish in The City® is the trading name of Daniel Cristiano, registered with HMRC as a sole trader in the UK.
+Spanish in The City® is a registered trade mark in the UK and the trading name of Daniel Cristiano.

 add me